babarlhr/babarlhr/README.md

 <p align="center"><a href="https://stackoverflow.com/users/5633994/ishfaq-babar"><img alt="Stack Overflow profile" height="58" width="208" src="https://stackoverflow.com/users/flair/5633994.png?theme=dark"/></a></p>

-<p align="justify">Prior to beginning my career in software development,  I worked as an Electrical Engineer in a variety of sectors such as  Telecommunication, Power(electrical), and industrial automation.This gave me an inside look at how the layers of technologies work together.
-Once I joined Software development industry as full fledge Developer, I started my Journey with Python language and end Up with Dot.NET Development.
-I have created various ODOO Modules in Python, including PDF Reports, Excel Reports, Web APIs, and Point of Sale.
-I also Managed PostgreSQL Databases along with Ubuntu servers and many more things related to Linux Administration and Web Hosting (Nginx Reverse proxy setup).</p>
-<p align="justify">Currently I am working on projects with Dot .NET Framework for Education industry and developing new software solutions and migrating old code base to  new Dot.net Core 6.
-Integrating LTI (Learning Tools Interoperability) to LMS (Learning Management System) and developing APIs for LMS using OpenAPI Specification. </p>
+<p align="justify">Currently, my focus is on utilizing Dot .NET Framework to create innovative software solutions for the Education industry.
+I'm also engaged in migrating existing code bases to the new Dot.net Core 6 and integrating LTI (Learning Tools Interoperability) to LMS (Learning Management System).
+Additionally, I'm developing APIs for LMS using OpenAPI Specification.
+Alongside these endeavors, I'm actively involved in the ODOO platform and possess extensive knowledge in this area.</p>